 PEF Heart / Raindrop

 Found on AliExpress.
-Looks pretty much identical to the H6H plate.
+Looks like the H6H plate, but the descriptions suggested it to be limited to 120 degrees.
 I wonder if it's simply the same plate yet renamed, or that there is the difference in temperature limits as suggested by the HxH vs. Pxx naming scheme...

 Smooth PEI